ogeesan/rigid_motion_correction/readme.md

-Motion correction script with some time improvements.
+Pre-processing for ScanImage exported data.

 # Quickstart
 - The folder must be on the Path
+- Motion correction
   - Use `correct_motion` in the Command Window to run motion correction
     - Select template file
     - Select folder of raw data
     - Select folder to save motion corrected data into
   - Outputs
     - Motion corrected data
     - mclog.mat : motion correction pixel shifts
     - totalaverage.tif : average of every frame motion corrected
-  - trial_averages.mat : matrix of each file's average

 # Usage
 Question: in what situations does this work, and what situations does it not?